-Have you wanted to add your own original GIFs to your digital marketing strategy, but never been quite sure how?
-This guide will walk you through the essentials of how to make a GIF using common (and mostly free) tools.
+Have you wanted to add your own original GIFs to your digital marketing strategy but have yet to be quite sure how?
+This tutorial guide will walk you through the essentials of how to make a GIF using common (and mostly free) tools.

 So why are GIFs so valuable, anyway?
 Imagine writing a social post or blog that’s just one big wall of text.
 Here’s how your readers feel…